Tetrakern/fictioneer/INSTALLATION.md

 ### Tools Tab

 A collection of actions to add, update, revert, fix, or purge certain items.
 For example, you can add a proper moderator role if missing or convert tags into genres.
 Everything is thoroughly explained.
-But the only action you will most likely need more than once is **Purge Story Data Caches**, which should be done whenever you change chapter or story settings.
+But the only action you will most likely need more than once is **Purge Theme Caches**, which should be done whenever you change chapter or story settings.

 If the user roles lack permissions, such as authors not being able to add stories and chapters, use the **Initialize Roles** action.
 This also restores the defaults if you mess something up, although it will not reset capabilities outside the theme’s scope.
 Most administrative capabilities are left untouched for security reasons.